it985/my-stars/README.md

 *   [ffoodd/a11y.css](https://github.com/ffoodd/a11y.css) - This CSS file intends to warn developers about possible risks and mistakes that exist in HTML code.
 It can also be used to roughly evaluate a site's quality by simply including it as an external stylesheet.

-*   [just-the-docs/just-the-docs](https://github.com/just-the-docs/just-the-docs) - A modern, high customizable, responsive Jekyll theme for documention with built-in search.
+*   [just-the-docs/just-the-docs](https://github.com/just-the-docs/just-the-docs) - A modern, high customizable, responsive Jekyll theme for documentation with built-in search.

 *   [phuocng/csslayout](https://github.com/phuocng/csslayout) - A collection of popular layouts and patterns made with CSS.
 Now it has 100+ patterns and continues growing!